Richard Rodney Bligh: Flag rank

 Bligh was taken as a prisoner of war, but unknown to him he had been promoted to the rank of rear-admiral of the blue on 23 October 1794.
 He was eventually exchanged and returned to England in May 1795, where he faced the customary court-martial for the loss of his ship.
 He was honourably acquitted, and allowed to take up a position under Sir Peter Parker.
 He was then appointed as second-in-command to Sir Henry Harvey, then commander in the Windward Islands, with Bligh flying his flag aboard the 74-gun HMS Brunswick.
 Bligh arrived on station in September, but was then given new orders from Sir Hyde Parker, instructing him to go to the Jamaica Station and take command until Parker arrived the following month.

 Bligh remained as Parker's second, being promoted to vice-admiral on 14 February 1799.
-Bligh however incurred the wrath of Parker when, following a mutiny, he granted pardons to two members of the crew of HMS Hermione and recommended mercy for a third.
+Bligh however incurred the wrath of Parker when, following a major mutiny, he granted pardons to two members of the crew of HMS Hermione and recommended mercy for a third.
 Acting against regulations Parker forced Bligh to resign his command and return to Britain in the summer of 1799.
-In late 1803 he was made Commander-in-Chief at Leith, and on the Coast of Scotland, serving under Lord Keith, before being promoted to the rank of Admiral of the Blue on 23 April 1804.
+In late 1803 Bligh was made Commander-in-Chief at Leith, and on the Coast of Scotland, serving under Lord Keith, before being promoted to the rank of Admiral of the Blue on 23 April 1804.
 He then resigned and retired from active service.